 A one-year subscription price includes at least 12 issues per year.
 With your paid subscription, you will also receive this report free: Memory and Cognitive Function: Insights and Outlook

 View a sample PDF by clicking here: Integrative Medicine Alert

-Faculty: Executive Editor David Kiefer, MD, Research Fellow, Department of Family Medicine NIH Complementary and Alternative Medicine Fellowship, and Clinical Professor of Medicine, Arizona Center for Integrative Medicine, University of Arizona, Tucson, AZ.
+Faculty: Executive Editor David Kiefer, MD, Assistant Clinical Professor, Department of Family Medicine, Arizona Center for Integrative Medicine, University of Arizona, Tucson, AZ.

 Objectives: The objectives of Integrative Medicine Alert are to: